A complete guide to GRC

 Technologies used to implement a GRC framework

-• Implementing from the ground up
+• Implementing from the ground up is considered the conventional approach.

 The conventional approach: Implementing from the ground up

-This method had the following disadvantages:
+This method had disadvantages:

 • Slow and laborious: It took ages to implement a GRC framework, no matter how simple it was.